snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/zendesk-help-center-connector.md

 [![Screenshot that shows Users tab where you can configure access permissions and user mapping rules.](media/Zendesk-help-center-users-tab.png)](media/Zendesk-help-center-users-tab.png#lightbox)

 **Access permissions**
 The Zendesk Help center Microsoft Graph connector supports search permissions visible to **Everyone** or **Only people with access to this data source**.
 If you choose **Everyone**, indexed data appears in the search results for all users.
 If you choose **Only people with access to this data source**, indexed data appears in the search results for users who have access to them.
+The Zendesk Help center Microsoft Graph connector supports search permissions visible to **Everyone** or **Only people with access to this data source**.
+If you choose **Everyone**, indexed data appears in the search results for all users.
+If you choose **Only people with access to this data source**, indexed data appears in the search results for users who have access to them.

 **Mapping identities**